Nordstrom/kafka-connect-sqs/README.md

 * `sqs.region`: AWS region of the SQS queue to be written to.
 * `sqs.endpoint.url`: Override value for the AWS region specific endpoint.
 * `sqs.message.attributes.enabled`: If true, it gets the Kafka Headers and inserts them as SQS MessageAttributes (only string headers are currently supported).
 Default is false.
-* `sqs.message.attributes.list`: The comma separated list of Header names to be included (or "All" to accept all the names).
+* `sqs.message.attributes.include.list`: The comma separated list of Header names to be included, if empty it includes all the Headers.
 Default is the empty string.

 ### Sample Configuration
 ```json